Vortex-21/GoodAlgos/README.md

-Some famous and exceptional Algorithms
+Some famous and useful algorithms and techniques.